 Alternatively, you can assemble it and store it in the freezer for up to 3 months.

-Keep in mind that chilled or frozen doria takes longer to cook.
+Keep in mind that chilled or frozen Doria takes longer to cook.
 Here are the cooking times and temperatures:

-- Freshly cooked and assembled - uncovered at 220ยฐC (430ยฐF) on middle shelf for 10 minutes, top shelf for 5 minutes.
+- Freshly cooked and assembled – uncovered at 220°C (430°F) on middle shelf for 10 minutes, top shelf for 5 minutes.
 (15 minutes in total)

-- From chilled - uncovered at 200ยฐC (392ยฐF) for 20 minutes on middle shelf, then move to the top shelf for 5-10 minutes.
+- From chilled – uncovered at 200°C (392°F) for 20 minutes on the middle shelf, then move to the top shelf for 5-10 minutes.
 (25-30 minutes in total)

-- From frozen - covered with foil at 190ยฐC (375ยฐF) for 40 minutes, remove the foil and move to the top shelf for 10 minutes (50 minutes in total)
+- From frozen – covered with foil at 190°C (375°F) for 40 minutes, remove the foil and move to the top shelf for 10 minutes (50 minutes in total)

-In the unlikely case that the top starts to burn, cover it with foil and continue to bake for the times stated above to ensure it's heated all the way through.
+If the top starts to burn, cover it with foil and continue to bake for the times stated above to ensure it’s heated all the way through.

 Ingredients